ODearEvanHansen/deepfish/README.md

 Never store your API key in the source code.
 Always use environment variables or a secure configuration management system.

+## Disclaimer

+This tool is provided for educational and testing purposes only.
+The generated phishing emails should only be used in controlled environments with proper authorization.
+Unauthorized use of phishing emails may violate laws and regulations.
+Users are responsible for ensuring compliance with all applicable laws and regulations.

+## Configuration Options

+You can configure the following options via environment variables:

+- `DEEPSEEK_API_KEY`: Your DeepSeek API key (required)
+- `DEEPSEEK_BASE_URL`: DeepSeek API base URL (default: https://api.deepseek.com/v1)
+- `DEEPSEEK_MODEL`: DeepSeek model to use (default: deepseek-chat)

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.